SSC-HoCgroup/miniproject-devlog/README.md

 ```
 result --> 3.8.5 2014-08-15 22:37:57 c8ade949d4a2eb3bba4702a4a0e17b405e9b6ace

 Much of this project will involve using the Command Line.
-Whenever you see a command (like those above), which usually has the following format:
+Whenever you see a command (like those above), which has the following format:

 ```
 <program> <action> <-flags>